Crawford92/DeliveryData/README.md

 - Restaurants ranked by total pay, base, tip, also by avg pay, base, and tip
 - Most deliveries in a day, most tip pay in a day, most overall pay in a day, most miles, most hours (these aren't super interesting but why not)
 - Highest pay lowest distance vs lowest pay highest distance
+- Histograms for both tip and total values
+- Visualizations for which days and which hours worked
+- Best and worst 'Pre Total' vs 'Active Time' ratios
 ### TIER 2
 - Days with most deliveries per active time (with some minimum of active time, 4 or 6 hours?)
 - Does peak pay reduce tip (do people tip less on peak pay deliveries - avg tip w/ and w/o peak, also avg tip during normally peak hours without peak bonus e.g. friday night tips w/ and w/o peak)